 With LDP set to 1, five consecutive cycles of less than 15 ns phase error are required to set the lock detect.
-It stays set high until a phase error greater than 25 ns is detected on any subsequent PD cycle.
+It stays set high until a phase error of greater than 25 ns is detected on any subsequent PD cycle.

 The N-channel open-drain analog lock detect should be operated with an external pull-up resistor of 10 k Ω nominal.
-When a lock has been detected, the output is high with narrow lowgoing pulses.
+When a lock has been detected, this output is high with narrow low going pulses.